gabceb/jquery-browser-plugin/README.md

     $.browser.msie;

-Returns true if the current useragent is some version of a Webkit browser (Safari, Chrome and Opera 15+).
+Returns true if the current useragent is some version of a WebKit browser (Safari, Chrome and Opera 15+)

     $.browser.webkit;

-Returns true if the current useragent is some version of Firefox.
+Returns true if the current useragent is some version of Firefox

     $.browser.mozilla;